 The prescribed course of study as outlined in the curricula of the various schools must be satisfactorily completed before the student will be eligible for graduation.
 It is possible that a student may not be recommended for graduation even though the requirements of the prescribed course of study have been met.
-The final 15 hours must be earned in residence.

-Students must maintain an average grade of "C" (2.00) for graduation.
-The grade average will be determined on the basis of grades recorded before enrollment for the final term of study.
+Students must maintain an average grade of "C" (2.00) 1 for graduation.
 A student enrolled for an advanced degree must maintain work satisfactory to the appropriate advanced study office.